jose-techcode/Spring-Product/README.md

 # 1. Spring-Product

-The Spring Product is a project that trains CRUD and API RESTful operations with Spring Boot on a database.
+The Spring Product is a project that trains CRUD operations with Spring Boot on a database.

 # 2. Technologies